farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 To visualize time series as line graph, we need to add two transformation:

-3. In the Transform tab in the query editor:
+c.
+In the Transform tab in the query editor:
 -   Select “Add field from calculation”:
 -   Binary operation, Time(ns)/1000000, Alias Time.
 This converts the time in nanos to seconds
 -   Add transformation -> Select “Convert field type”